CFNY-FM: Staffing changes

 In November 2018, Kolter Bouchard (ex-CILQ-FM) and Meredith Geddes (ex-CFOX-FM) were announced as the new afternoon drive show, effective immediately.
 After Geddes left in April 2023 to return to Vancouver and accept a position at CJAX-FM, she was succeeded by Casey-Jo Loos from Vancouver's CFOX-FM as co-host of the afternoon drive show, now called "Kolter & Casey-Jo".
 Bouchard left the station at the end of March 2024 to become a full-time online content creator.
 Loos left Corus in a round of company-wide staffing cuts in February 2025.

 In January 2020, Ruby and Alex were released and replaced in February 2020 by the morning show team of Shawna, Chris Z and Jay Brody (known collectively as "The B Team") from Hamilton sister station CJXY-FM.

 In January 2023, the morning show was taken over by Scott Tucker and Maura Grierson.
 In November, their show was also added to the schedule of Corus's Jump!
 106.9 in Ottawa.

+In April 2024 the station launched The Edge Time Machine, a weekly show hosted by Dusty Lalas which looks into the station's history since its inception.

 In February 2025, the station announced the addition of Justin Wilcomes, also known as Drex, in the afternoon slot effective March 3.
 The Drex Show also airs mornings on CFGQ-FM in Calgary.

+CFNY: The Spirit of Radio, a documentary film about the station's most influential period in the 1970s and 1980s, was released in January 2026.
+The documentary includes interviews with CFNY alumni, key disc jockeys and several musicians include Emily Haines (Metric), Deryck Whibley (Sum 41), Peter Hook (New Order), Ben Kowalewicz (Billy Talent), Andy McCluskey (OMD), Steven Page (Barenaked Ladies), Lol Tolhurst (The Cure) and Jim Kerr (Simple Minds).

+On April 13, 2026, CFNY flipped from modern rock to classic alternative, now focusing primarily on alternative music from the 1990s and 2000s.